 What About Clothing Size?

-The size of clothing you wear is determined by several body measurements and as you gain or lose weight, your clothing size changes.
+Clothing size is determined by several body measurements, and it changes as you gain or lose weight.
 When you lose weight, your clothes start to feel loose and depending on how much weight you lose, they may not fit at all any more.
 Or the opposite happens -- you gain weight and your clothes become too tight, then with more pounds, you go up a size.
 Or two or even more.